ppizarror/pygame-menu/docs/_source/advanced.rst

  #.
 Draw scrollbar

-For defining a new selection effect, a new :py:class:`pygame_menu.widgets.core.Selection` subclass must be added to the :py:mod:`pgameMenu.widgets.selection` package.
+For defining a new selection effect, a new :py:class:`pygame_menu.widgets.core.Selection` subclass must be added to the :py:mod:`pygame_menu.widgets.selection` package.
 A basic class must contain the following code:

 .. code-block:: python